atoffano/entity-norm/README.md

 This repository is made to store all results and scripts obtained by adapting different neural methods for entity normalization in the biological field.

-Result sheet can be found here : https://docs.google.com/spreadsheets/d/1dDVcLoVeu9MloluEPtpPtgt2v-_XlFCQ35QN0NUJbpg/edit?usp=sharing
+Results sheet can be found here : https://docs.google.com/spreadsheets/d/1dDVcLoVeu9MloluEPtpPtgt2v-_XlFCQ35QN0NUJbpg/edit?usp=sharing